stickgrinder/ground20-system/player-characters.md

 Chose a speciality you are not trained into.
 When GM calls a check on that speciality, you always roll with advantage or ignore a disadvantage, if it applies.
 You must select a different speciality each time you select this feat.

-## Domain
+## Dominus

 Name a secret discipline, occult knowledge, otherworldly ability or supernatural power that fits your character and the setting.
 You can now perform incredible deeds related to your new domain, with a successful Prodigy [effect-driven check]().

+Example domains are  _Charm_, _Diabolism_, _Divination_, _Evil eye_, _Hacking_, _Psionics_, _Spiritualism_, _Technology_, _Transmutation_.

 Note that your [table authority]() will always have veto on the domain you choice.
+If the GM is your table authority, she should provide a list of available disciplines or clearly state the mood of the setting and roll with it.

+## Fighter

+Name a special action, fighting technique, maneuveur or stunt that you can perform in combat and fits your character and the setting.
+You can now strike fear in combat, with a successful Fight [outcome-driven check]().

+Example combat deeds are  _Barbaric fury_, _Holy smite_, _Unarmed combat_, _Deflect shots_, _Two handed fighting_, _Stunning strike_, _Impair movement_, _Impose movement_, _Dodge attacks_, _Targeted shot_.

+Note that your [table authority]() will always have veto on the deed you choice.
 If the GM is your table authority, she should provide a list of available disciplines or clearly state the mood of the setting and roll with it.